sergiosantano/android-base-structure-fgt/README.md

 File -> New -> Other -> Base Structure
 ```

-Once the Architecture Structure is added to the project, the `BaseApplication.kt` class will be opened.
-Uncomment the code and **Build** for generating the Dagger classes.
+Once the Architecture Sturcture is added to the project, the `BaseApplication.kt` class will be opened.
+Make a **build** for generating the Dagger classes and then uncomment the code in `BaseApplication.kt`.

 The Architecture Structure is now ready for being used.